AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 ```

 **Real Example:**
-Schedule a Monday session at 4:00 PM, 2 hours long, Science, $30/hour for the person with ID #1:
+Schedule a Monday session at 4:00 PM, 2 hours long, Science, $30/hour for the person at index 1:
 ```
 sessionadd 1 d/Monday t/16:00 dur/02:00 sbj/science p/30
 ```